 Generally, the more content you have, the better it is for your business.
 47% of consumers view 3-5 pieces of content before talking to a salesperson.

 If they’re all global companies, like Nike, Apple, or Amazon, then chances are you’re not actually going to beat them.
 Sorry!

 In this case, you may need to track and change new keywords.
-Go back to your research and see what keywords face less competition.
+Use SEMRush’s Keyword Magic Tool – the tool shows you what keywords your competitors are bidding on and generates over 2 million keyword ideas for your SEO and PPC campaigns.
+You’ll also be able to see what keywords face less competition.
 While you’re going this, make sure you consider search intent.

 When you do this, also consider keyword intent in your research.
 No one will ever Google things for fun.
 They do it because they have a specific purpose in mind, whether that’s to get information, to find something, to compare products or to buy.